elhafyani4/leios/README.md

 ```

 ### Middleware
-the request in leios go through a middleware pipeline , currently , RequestHander is a middleware in the middleware pipeline
+the request in leios go through a middleware pipeline , currently , RequestHander (MVC) is a middleware in the middleware pipeline
 ```
 Request------------>AuthorizeMiddleware--------------->RequestHandler(MVC)--------------->SampleMiddleware--
                                                                                                             |